Santa Maria Valley: a new California getaway

 Doc Burnstein’s Ice Cream Lab

 Hot weather requires cold treats; there’s no two ways about it.
 We got to meet the man behind the Central Coast institution Doc Burnstein’s Ice Cream Lab and his passion for ice cream directly made our time in the sunshine even better.
 Having a severe egg allergy keeps our littlest guy from enjoying ice cream most of the time.
-We found that almost every flavor from Doc Burnstein’s was good to go for him so he was just too the moon about ice cream!
+We found that almost every flavor from Doc Burnstein’s was good to go for him.
+He was to the moon about actually getting ice cream!

 We visited the Doc Burnstein’s location in Orcutt, California, but there are a few other locations too.
 We saw one of them in San Luis Obispo and then drove past the one in Arroyo Grande.
-Next time, we’ll stop into all three (or more if more shops open).
+Next time, we’ll stop into all three, or more if more shops open, as you can’t have too much ice cream in your life.

 Planning a visit: like with any good ice cream shop, Doc Burnstein’s has some standard flavors and then some they’ve become known for.
 Try the Motor Oil or the Merlot Raspberry Truffle for a unique signature taste.